-There are always a ton of events and activities going on in the city.
-Here is a list of places, indoor and outdoor, to send your teen for some supervised fun.
+Fort Worth is known for dynamic, engaging entertainment and fun for the whole family.
+Here is a list of places, indoor and outdoor, to take your teens for some supervised fun.

 Share it on the 'Gram

-The walls of Fort Worth are adorned with the works of many local artists.
-Take the day to discover these beautiful works of art -- all while snapping selfies for the 'Gram.
+The walls of Fort Worth are adorned with the work of many local artists.
+Discover these beautiful works of art -- all while snapping selfies for socials.

 Murals Header